SaloniSsSaini/flask-mongo-k8s/README.md

 nginx
 Copy code
 mongodb
-This allows reliable inter-pod communication without hardcoding IP addresses.
+This enables reliable inter-pod communication without hardcoding IP addresses.

-Autoscaling (HPA)
+📈 Autoscaling (HPA)
-Minimum replicas: 2
+Minimum Replicas: 2

-Maximum replicas: 5
+Maximum Replicas: 5

-Scaling based on CPU utilization (>70%)
+Scaling Metric: CPU utilization (>70%)

-The Horizontal Pod Autoscaler automatically scales Flask pods based on runtime load.
+The Horizontal Pod Autoscaler dynamically scales Flask pods based on runtime load.

-Resource Management
+🧮 Resource Management
-Both Flask and MongoDB pods are configured with resource requests and limits:
+Both Flask and MongoDB pods are configured with:

-Requests: Guaranteed minimum resources for scheduling
+Resource Requests – guaranteed minimum resources

-Limits: Prevents excessive resource consumption
+Resource Limits – prevents excessive resource usage

-This ensures cluster stability and fair resource usage.
+This ensures stability and efficient cluster utilization.

-Testing Strategy
+🧪 Testing Strategy
 Verified API endpoints using browser and curl

 Tested MongoDB data persistence after pod restarts

 Simulated load to validate autoscaling behavior

-Confirmed environment variables inside running pods
+Verified environment variables inside running pods

-Design Decisions
+🧠 Design Decisions
-Used StatefulSet for MongoDB to ensure stable storage
+Used StatefulSet for MongoDB due to its stateful nature

 Used Deployment for Flask as it is stateless

-Used Secrets for sensitive configuration
+Used Secrets for secure configuration

-Used HPA for scalability and efficiency
+Used HPA for scalability

-Separated application code and infrastructure configuration
+Kept application code and infrastructure configuration separate

-Future Improvements
+🚀 Future Enhancements
 Add health and readiness probes

-Enable HTTPS ingress
+Introduce Ingress with HTTPS

-Implement CI/CD pipeline
+CI/CD pipeline using GitHub Actions

-Add centralized logging and monitoring
+Centralized logging and monitoring

-Add application-level validation and error handling
+Improved validation and error handling

-## Conclusion
+✅ Conclusion
-This project demonstrates a complete backend deployment lifecycle, starting from application development to containerization and orchestration using Kubernetes.
+This project demonstrates a complete backend deployment lifecycle, from application development to containerization and orchestration using Kubernetes.

-By combining Flask, MongoDB, Docker, and Kubernetes, the project follows industry best practices for scalability, security, and maintainability.
+By integrating Flask, MongoDB, Docker, and Kubernetes, the project follows industry best practices for scalability, security, and maintainability.
-It highlights practical knowledge of containerized applications, persistent storage, environment-based configuration, and autoscaling.

-The architecture is modular, production-ready, and can be extended further with monitoring, CI/CD pipelines, and advanced security features.
+The architecture is modular, production-ready, and can be extended further with monitoring, CI/CD pipelines, and advanced cloud-native features.

+⭐ If you find this project useful, feel free to star the repository!
+Happy Coding 🚀